yaoyiran/BLI-Reading-List/README.md

 # Awesome-Bilingual-Lexicon-Induction-Papers
-An awesome reading list for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth, closely related to the topic of Cross-Lingual Word Embeddings (CLWEs). ***Frequently updated.
+An awesome reading list for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth, closely related to the topic of Cross-Lingual Word Embeddings (CLWEs).
+This list mainly includes papers after 2018. ***Frequently updated.
 Pull requests and discussions are welcome!***

 # Most Frequently Used Baselines
 ### 1. Procrustes